-At the same time, recent research has discovered many security vulnerabilities of ML, such as adversarial inputs that cause misprediction~\cite{szegedy2013intriguing, goodfellow2014explaining}; data-poisoning attacks~\cite{chen2017targeted, yang2017generative, shafahi2018poison}; or training-data leakage~\cite{shokri2017membership, song2019auditing}.
-Kornaropoulos et al.~\cite{kornaropoulos2020price} were first to show such an attack on a recently-proposed learned index structures.

-In this paper, we study how the incorporation of ML exposes a system to attacks on privacy and availability.
+In this paper, we study how the incorporation of ML exposes database systems to attacks on privacy and availability.
 This is rooted in the facts that, first, fitting a model to historical data distributions \emph{increases information flows} within the system; second, ML models are often trained for average-case objectives, and have \emph{reduced robustness} to pathological input cases.
-To assess the security threats introduced by the incorporation of ML, we give a simple framework for identifying categories of vulnerabilities which could logically arise in learned systems: adversarial inputs and data poisoning can target the system's availability/performance, whereas training-data leakage can reveal sensitive information.
-To examine whether these vulnerabilities lead to attacks, we survey a broad set of prominent classes of learned systems being actively researched.
-We examine how adding ML increases these systems' attack surfaces, and how this could conceivably be exploited.
+To assess the security threats introduced by the incorporation of ML, we give a simple framework for identifying categories of vulnerabilities which could logically arise when including learned components into a system: adversarial inputs and data poisoning can target the system's availability/performance.
+These are carefully crafted data points designed to mislead a model at test time respectively malicious points injected into the training data to affect model performance.
+Furthermore, timing attacks can be used to leak sensitive information about a models training-data.
+To examine whether these vulnerabilities lead to attacks, we survey a broad set of prominent classes of learned components being actively researched.
+We examine how adding ML increases a systems' attack surface, and how this could conceivably be exploited.

 To validate our framework, we perform three case studies of building proof-of-concept exploits for the attacks we identified.
-Each uses a widely-cited learned system published in a top venue: the BAO query optimizer~\cite{marcus2020bao}, and the key-value index structures ALEX~\cite{ding2020alex} and PGM~\cite{ferragina2020pgm}.
-We demonstrate that the conceptual vulnerabilities identified in our survey can indeed be exploited in cross-user settings.
+Each exploiting a widely-cited learned component published in a top venue: the BAO query optimizer~\cite{marcus2020bao}, and the key-value index structures ALEX~\cite{ding2020alex} and PGM~\cite{ferragina2020pgm}.
+We demonstrate that the conceptual vulnerabilities identified in our survey can indeed manifest in real systems.